evmar/n2/README.md

 I wrote it to explore some alternative ideas I had around how to structure a build system.

+## Differences from Ninja

+- Builds start tasks as soon as an out of date one is found, rather than gathering all the out of date tasks before executing.
+- Fancier status output, modeled after Bazel.
+- `-d trace` generates a performance trace as used by Chrome's `about:tracing` or alternatives (speedscope, perfetto).

 ## Missing features

 Known missing pieces of real Ninja include: